 - Career Writing Emphasizes the writing skills required in various employment settings.
 Students develop and practice organization, grammar, mechanics, diction, and critical thinking as writing techniques as well as an understanding of audience, common business etiquette, and professionalism.
 Students will find the writing skills covered in this course useful in finding, applying for, getting, and maintaining a job in a chosen career field.
 This course is only for students that are earning a technical certificate in Machining, Automotive Systems Repair, Mechatronics, or Welding.
 Pre-requisites: ACCUPLACER Classic score English/Sentence Skills of 55 or higher, ACCUPLACER Next Generation score English/Sentence Skills of 245 or higher, ACT score English 15 or higher, and/or the completion of College Writing CPT 0103.
 Requisite: Students must earn a grade of "C" or better to pass the course.
-(F, S) - World Literature to 1660 Studies selected are significant works of world literature from ancient, medieval, and renaissance periods.
+(F, S) - 2003 World Literature to 1660 Studies selected are significant works of world literature from ancient, medieval, and renaissance periods.
 Includes study of movements, schools, and periods.
 (F, S) ACTS: ENGL 2113 - 2013 World Literature since 1660 Studies selected are significant works of world literature from the Renaissance to the present.
 (F, S) ACTS: ENGL 2123 - 2103 Introduction to Poetry Studies the major poetic forms and trends and is designed to deepen the students' understanding of and appreciation for this most ancient of the literary arts.
 (D) - 2113 Introduction to Fiction Focuses on short fiction and the novel.
 Discusses various modes and concepts of fiction; investigates reader expectations; analyzes form and theory.
 (D) - 2123 Introduction to Drama Studies the theatre as a literary phenomenon.
 Investigates the form and theories of what makes good drama; analyzes structures and meanings based on various critical modes.
-(D) - 2133 Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
+(D) - Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
 Genre (such as science fiction), groups of writers (such as Native American authors), and specific authors (such as Shakespeare) change from semester to semester.
 May be taken twice for 6 hours of credit.
 (D) - 2323 Colonial American Literature Investigates selected works of American literature from its beginnings to 1865.
 It is strongly recommended that the student should have completed ENGL 1013 Composition II with a "C" or better.
-(D) ACTS: ENGL 2653 - 2363 Postcolonial American Literature Investigates selected works of American literature from 1865 to present.
-It is strongly recommended that the student should have completed ENGL 1013 Composition II with a "C" or better.
-(D) ACTS: ENGL 2663 - 2373 Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
+(D) ACTS: ENGL 2653 - 2363 Postcolonial American Literature Investigates selected works of American literature from 1865 to present. https://literature-number-1865 to present <a href= - 2373 Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
 (D)